 I’ve heard many metaphors for life: seasons, ride, roller coaster.
 Each of those words gives a word picture to help us express and define how we experience day to day living.
 Sometimes, only one metaphor aptly fits your given scenario.
 As I reflect on the last nine or so months, riding a roller coaster best describes the sensation of breathtaking speed and long climbs of the events of daily life.
-In a previous blog, I wrote about the image of riding a roller coaster and how it applied to my life at the time.
 I have always felt more comfortable in the front seat because that way I can see what’s ahead.

 Not feeling in control is an area of challenge for me.
 But sometimes, you don’t get the front seat.
 That fact was never more clear to me than this past year.

 In October, my oldest son, Seth began having health concerns.
 His symptoms did not seem worrisome at first.
 As a mom, you always balance that “I don’t want to be paranoid” mentality with the “what if I’m ignoring something life-threatening” train of thought.
 So we waited.